embeddedideation/embeddedideation.github.io/_posts/2015-12-16-usb-armory-jtag-interface.markdown

 ~~~

 I will try to resolve these errors, however if they don't affect my ability to debug bootloader execution, they will likely
-remain a mystery for the forseeable future.
+remain a mystery for the foreseeable future.

 Here is the final setup with the Flyswatter 2 and UART breakout: